 Because PSWs are not regulated, it is important to know as much about your care provider as possible.
 Do not be afraid to ask questions.
 Anyone reputable will have no problem giving you honest, professional answers.

 There are three (3) accepted curriculums for Personal Support Worker training in Ontario: Community College, Career College & The Board of Education.
 If your PSW has not completed their schooling with one of the three just mentioned, then they are NOT a Personal Support Worker.

 As it stands right now, PSWs are not accountable to any one organization.
-The PSW Registry is the closest government run registry for PSWs in the province, however it is nothing more than a list of personal data of numerous levels of caregivers as well as PSWs.
-If you were to inquire about your PSW with the registry, you would get basic information such as their name and when they registered with the registry.
-There is also The Ontario Personal Support Worker Association (OPSWA) which is a not for profit association run by PSWs for PSWs.
+There is The Ontario Personal Support Worker Association (OPSWA) which is a not-for-profit association run by PSWs for PSWs.
 Personal Support Workers who have committed to excellence by becoming members of a professional body have chosen to take their vocation seriously.
-OPSWA mandates that the PSW abide by a Code of Ethics, follow a Scope Of Practice and Standards of Care.
-The association also validates a PSWs certificate to make sure that they have in fact had proper schooling as well as doing complete background and criminal record checks.
+OPSWA mandates that the PSW abide by a Code of Ethics, and follow a Scope Of Practice and Standards of Care.
+The association also validates a PSWs certificate to make sure that they have, in fact, had proper schooling as well as doing complete background and criminal record checks.